Zonal Statistics for OpenStreetMap in the browser

 For OpenStreetMap, use <a class="" href="http://overpass-api.de">Overpass API</a> to count nodes or features matching a tag, returning a count output.

 This information can be exposed to a web browser via API.

 The previous approach has the major drawback of needing a remote, blocking server call.
 We can instead design a quicker way to estimate the number of features without a dynamic query.
 This allows for near-instant feedback in the UI, and less moving parts, at the cost of being a coarse approximation.

-Linked here is a global GeoTIFF.
-Each pixel is one level 12 Web Mercator Tile, and each sample is a 16 bit unsigned OpenStreetMap node count (in thousands).
+Each pixel in this image is one level 12 Web Mercator Tile, and each sample is a 16 bit unsigned OpenStreetMap node count (in thousands).
 This is too dark to be visible to the human eye, but normalizing the color range results in this image:

 import pyproj from rasterio import mask from shapely.geometry import shape RASTER = rasterio.open('osm_nodes.tif') PROJECT = partial(pyproj.transform,pyproj.Proj(init='epsg:4326'),pyproj.Proj(init='epsg:3857')) transformed = transform(PROJECT,shape(geom)) #geom is a GeoJSON-like dict masked = mask.mask(RASTER,[transformed],all_touched=False) estimate = masked.sum() * 1000

 The choice of zoom level 12 and the accuracy of the estimation rely on query areas being significantly larger than the pixels of the GeoTIFF.
 Different applications may want to modify this code for: